fromage-fraser/dd-gui/README.md

 Currently assets have this storage structure under your Mudlet Profile (which should have a path on Windows like `C:\Users\myusername\.config\mudlet\profiles\TestMudletGuy\`):

 ```
-assets\
+DD_GUI_Content\
+|-- audio\
 |-- avatars\
 |-- compass\
 |-- custom_rooms\
 |-- environments\
 |-- mobs\
+|-- maps\
-`-- maps\
+`-- layout\
 ```

 Profile pictures for avatars are 160x200 pngs that have the following naming structure (all lowercase):
 `race_class_sex_number.png` e.g. the first image option for a female human mage would be named `human_mage_female_1.png`.

-If you want a custom avatar (as a player), put it in the `avatars\` directory under your local profile and change the relevant code in `Scripts->DD->UpdateFunctions->update_vitals`.
+Custom profile avatars are selected automatically when a matching file exists in the `DD_GUI_Content\avatars\` directory under the local Mudlet profile.
+Name the file after the character in lowercase, such as `abbadon.png`; the GUI uses it before falling back to the race and sex portrait.
+Form-specific portraits still take precedence while shapeshifted.

 Compass images you can figure out yourself if you want to change them.
 The relevant Lua file is `dd-gui\src\scripts\compass.resize.lua`.

 Custom room images use the 56:30 display ratio; 560x300 pngs are recommended and have the naming structure (all lowercase):
 `vnum_name_of_room.png`, e.g. `3054_by_the_temple_altar.png`.

-Default sector-type based images use the same 56:30 ratio, are stored in `assets\environments\`, and have the naming structure (all lowercase):
+Default sector-type based images use the same 56:30 ratio, are stored in `DD_GUI_Content\environments\`, and have the naming structure (all lowercase):
 `sectornumber_sect_nameofsectortype.png`, e.g. `9_sect_air.png`.

 Custom mobile/enemy images use the 56:30 display ratio; 560x300 pngs are recommended and have the naming structure (all lowercase):